marafathussain/ML_book_easy/chapters/chapter2.md

    ```

 4. **Use appropriate metrics**: Don't rely on accuracy alone
-   - Precision: Of predicted disease, how many truly have disease?
+   - Precision: Of predicted disease, how many truly have the disease?
    - Recall: Of actual disease cases, how many did we catch?
    - F1-score: Harmonic mean of precision and recall
-   - ROC-AUC: Area under ROC curve
+   - ROC-AUC: Area under the ROC curve

 **Example:**